intel/platform-aware-scheduling/telemetry-aware-scheduling/deploy/cluster-api/generic/capi.md

 Calico works for the great majority of providers, so all configurations have been provided for your convenience, i.e. ClusterResourceSet, CRS label in Cluster and CRS ConfigMap).
 For more information, see [Deploy a CNI solution](https://cluster-api.sigs.k8s.io/user/quick-start.html#deploy-a-cni-solution) in the CAPI quickstart.

-3. Merge the contents of the resources provided in `../shared/cluster-patch.yaml` and `kubeadmcontrolplane-patch.yaml` with `capi-quickstart.yaml`.
+3. Merge the contents of the resources provided in [../shared/cluster-patch.yaml](../shared/cluster-patch.yaml) and [kubeadmcontrolplane-patch.yaml](kubeadmcontrolplane-patch.yaml) with the resources contained in your newly generated `capi-quickstart.yaml`.

 The new config will:
 - Configure TLS certificates for the extender